AleksaMCode/Enigma/README.md

 <p align="justify">Haystack contains, starting from a first bit of data, encrypted RSA key randomly chosen starting location in a haystack stored as an integer, size of the encrypted RSA key stored as an integer, user passwords salt stored in next 16 bytes of data, user password digest stored in next 32 bytes of data and the encrypted RSA key stored at the appropriate location.</p>

 ## Certificate policies
-ustify">User certificate has to be issued by a proper root <a href="https://en.wikipedia.org/wiki/Certificate_authority">CA</a>.
+<p align="justify">User certificate has to be issued by a proper root <a href="https://en.wikipedia.org/wiki/Certificate_authority">CA</a>.
 Path to list of trusted CAs is stored in <i>EnigmaEFS.config</i> file.
 Since 2015, NIST recommends a minimum of 2,048-bit keys for RSA.
 Consequently, <b>Enigma EFS</b> accepts only certificate that use, at least, 2,048 bit long RSA key.
 2,048-bit keys are sufficient until 2030.
 This policy is perhaps not warranted, because I doubt any respectable CA will create a certificate with 1,024 bit long key.
 Also, KeyUsage certificate extension has to have leastwise <i>digitalSignature</i> and <i>keyEncipherment</i> bits set.</p>

 ## Limitations and restrictions
 * <p align="justify">User can't store files larger than 2 GB.</p>
 * <p align="justify">Minimum RSA key size permited is 2,048 bits long.</p>
 * <p align="justify">Only a file owner can share/unshare, update or delete a file.</p>

-### Potential problems and known security and other bugs
+## Potential problems and known security and other bugs
 <dl>
 <ul>
     <li><dt>RSA key usage</dt>